solracnauj92/youmatterproject4/README.md

 - Facilitate ongoing learning through webinars, workshops, and expert talks.
 - Promote the latest research and developments in mental health care and wellness.

-## Agile Development Process
+# Agile Development Process

 In developing "You Matter," we have utilized an Agile methodology, specifically employing the Kanban board feature in GitHub.
 This approach allows us to:

-- **Highlight Must-Haves, Could-Haves, and More**: Clearly categorize and prioritize tasks and features based on their importance and impact.
+- **Highlight Must-Haves, Could-Haves, and More**: Clearly categorize and prioritise tasks and features based on their importance and impact.
 - **Track Progress**: Continuously monitor the project's development and adjust priorities as needed.
 - **Add Issues on the Go**: Dynamically create and manage issues as they arise, ensuring that all aspects of the project are addressed in a timely manner.
 - **User Story Statements**: Each issue includes a user story statement to clarify the goal and context, ensuring that all team members have a shared understanding of the task at hand.